Rolling Thunder (film): Plot

-In 1973, U.S. Air Force Major Charles Rane returns home to San Antonio with U.S. Army Master sergeant Johnny Vohden and two other soldiers, having spent seven years as a POW in Hanoi.
-He finds a home very different from the one he left: his son Mark no longer remembers him, and his wife Janet is affianced to local policeman Cliff Nichols despite still having feelings for Rane.
+In 1973, U.S. Air Force Major Charles Rane returns home to San Antonio with U.S. Army Master Sergeant Johnny Vohden and two other soldiers, having spent seven years as a POW in Hanoi.
+He finds a home very different from the one he left: his son, Mark, no longer remembers him, and his wife, Janet, is engaged to local policeman Cliff Nichols, despite still having feelings for Rane.
 Stoically accepting this, Rane focuses his energies on building a fatherly relationship with Mark, but privately self-imposes the same institutionalized regime he maintained while in captivity.
 At a grand homecoming ceremony, Rane is presented with a Cadillac and 2,555 silver dollars – one for every day he was captive, plus one for luck – by Linda Forchet, a "Texan belle" who wore his ID bracelet every day he was in Vietnam.
 Linda later makes advances toward him, but Rane has difficulty returning her affections.

-When Rane returns home one day, four border outlaws are waiting for him: "The Texan", "Automatic Slim", "T-Bird" and "Melio".
+When Rane returns home one day, four border outlaws are waiting for him: "The Texan", "Automatic Slim", "T-Bird", and "Melio".
 Having seen a report about his homecoming ceremony on television, they torture Rane for his silver dollars.
 Rane is unresponsive, having flashbacks to his torture in Hanoi.
 The gang resorts to shoving Rane's hand down a garbage disposal, mangling it.
 Upon their return home, Janet and Mark are immediately taken hostage.
-After Mark surrenders the dollars in an effort to save his father's life, the gang shoots the family and leaves them for dead; Rane survives, but his wife and son do not.
+After Mark surrenders the dollars to save his father's life, the gang shoots the family and leaves them for dead; Rane survives, but his wife and son do not.

-Rane recuperates in hospital, where Linda and Vohden visit him.
-Uncertain about what to do with his life, Vohden has signed on for another ten years in the Airborne Division.
+Rane recuperates in a hospital, where Linda and Vohden visit him.
+Uncertain about what to do with his life, Vohden has signed on for another 10 years in the Airborne Division.
 Rane withholds the identities of his attackers from Cliff and prepares to take revenge.
-Upon discharge, he saws down the double-barrelled shotgun Mark and Cliff had gifted to him as a present, and sharpens the prosthetic hook which has replaced his right hand.
+Upon discharge, he saws down the double-barrelled shotgun Mark and Cliff had given to him as a present, and sharpens the prosthetic hook which has replaced his right hand.
 Before Rane leaves for Mexico, Linda agrees to accompany him, unaware of his true intentions.
 He sends her into a seedy Mexican bar to look for "Fat Ed".
 She is taken into a backroom where Lopez, a sleazy lowlife, immediately harasses her; Rane rescues her while extracting some information.
 Realizing Rane's scheme, Linda begrudgingly continues to help.
 In a bar in a nearby town, they find Automatic Slim.
 A vicious fight ensues; Rane escapes only by wounding Automatic Slim in the crotch with his hook hand.